About Amy Burton, Soprano

 Her frequent collaborations with composer-pianist John Musto include recitals, cabaret evenings and residencies.
 Their recent recording for Bridge Records, Got a Little Rhythm, a collection of songs and duets from the Great American Songbook (with baritone Patrick Mason), has garnered rave reviews.
 Amy Burton has previously recorded for Bridge, Naxos, Harbinger, Albany, Angel/EMI, and CRI.

 Amy Burton’s awards include major prizes from the Gerda Lissner, George London, and Sullivan Foundations.
 She was the Silver Medalist in the 1995 Marian Anderson International Vocal Competition, and New York City Opera, where she was a leading soprano for twelve seasons, honored her with the Christopher Keene Award, the Kolosvar Award, and the 2005 Diva Award.
-She is proud to be an active member of the Glimmerglass Opera Artist Advisory Board, New York Festival of Song's Artist Council, and Opera America, which honored her with their first-ever Artist Advocate Award in 2006.
+She is proud to be an active member of the Glimmerglass Opera Artist Advisory Board, New York Festival of Song's Artist Council, and Opera America, which honored her with their first-ever Artist Advocate Award.